ImaraBradley001/VaultCrypt/readme.md

 # ValtCrypt

 ## Description
 Vault Crypt is a program that can be used to encrypt/decrypt files using AES-CDC-256 algorithm.
 The encryption/decryption is performed using a user-generated password, hard coded salt and initialization vector.
-For simplicity, all you need to remember is your password :)
+For simplicity, all you need to remember is your password :) The program has a simple console UI that is easy to navigate.

 ## Preview
 ![alt text](https://github.com/ImaraBradley001/VaultCrypt/raw/master/Preview/1.png)